jashvira/slides-transcription/README.md

 ### Models and Pricing

-Currently, OpenAI only provides the Whisper-1 model for speech-to-text tasks.
+OpenAI provides the Whisper-1 model for speech-to-text tasks at a reasonable price.
 Here are the details:

 #### Whisper-1
 - Cost: $0.006 per minute of audio